obophenotype/developmental-stage-ontologies/CONTRIBUTING.md

 - [Best practices](#best-practices)
     * [How to write a great issue?](#great-issues)
     * [How to create a great pull/merge request?](#great-pulls)

-<a id="code-of-conduct"></a>

-## Code of Conduct

-The Developmental Stages Ontology team strives to create a welcoming environment for editors, users and other contributors.
-Please carefully read our [Code of Conduct](CODE_OF_CONDUCT.md).

 <a id="contributions"></a>